primeqa/primeqa/examples/domain-generalization-with-kd/README.md

 ```
 This basic joint training functionality is offered through this source file so that one can train a teacher model first before distillation.

 The argument for `train_fof` in the command is a text file; each line in this file contains a path to a training json file.
-All training files must conform to the Hugging Face format for custom data files.
+All training files must conform to the Hugging Face Datasets format for SQuAD-style data files.
 The `eval_fof` argument works similarly.
 Below is an example of the content of such a file:
 ```
 <path-to-train-data-dir>/SQuAD-hf.json
 <path-to-train-data-dir>/NaturalQuestions-hf.json
 <path-to-train-data-dir>/NewsQA-hf.json
 ```
 It points to three training files to be used in the experiment.
-The `-hf` suffix is there as a reminder that the files must be in the Hugging Face format for custom datasets.
+The `-hf` suffix is there as a reminder that the files must be in the Hugging Face Datasets SQuAD format.

 The BERT-large QA model that the above command trains can then be used as a teacher in a distillation experiment to train a BERT-base student, as follows:
 ```